 Model 2: Ricker_priorCap

 To maintain consistency with this previous work on Interior Fraser Coho, we also consider a version of the Ricker model that uses an informative prior distribution on SREP to increase carrying capacity.
-Korman et al. (2019) suggested that the Ricker model with a survival co-variate (Model 1) over-estimated compensatory dynamics at high spawner abundances when applied only to data from 1998 onwards.
+Korman et al. (2019) suggested that the Ricker model with a smolt-adult survival co-variate (Model 1) over-estimated compensatory dynamics at high spawner abundances when applied only to data from 1998 onwards.
 They noted that spawner abundances since 1998 have been much lower than historic levels.
 Given that sparse data at high spawner abundances makes it difficult to estimate carrying capacity, base Ricker estimates of carrying capacity may be unreliable (Korman et al. 2019).
 Furthermore, they observed that one brood line had persisted at a relatively higher and more stable spawner abundance than the other two brood lines, which they viewed as evidence for a higher capacity than the base Ricker model estimates.
 Based on these concerns, Korman et al. (2019) proposed an alternative Ricker model that used an informative prior distribution to increase carrying capacity (represented as the spawner abundance at which the stock replaces itself, SREP).
 Arbeider et al. (2020) followed the approach of Korman et al. (2019) by considering both the base Ricker model and a version of the Ricker model with an informative prior distribution on SREP to be plausible when providing management advice.